 Assuming that Apple is working on an AR headset or AR glasses (we look at the evidence that Apple is working on an AR headset below) when is such a device likely to launch?

 We don't think Apple will release its AR glasses in 2019, but a 2020 release date is looking increasingly likely.
 The original report of a 2020 release date came way back in November 2017 via Bloomberg, but it has been backed up by reputable sources in the months and years since.

 It was backed up by a cnet report in April 2018, which also suggests that 2020 will be the launch date, according to 'sources'.

 Then, in March 2019, Apple guru Ming-Chi Kuo reported that Apple's first AR product is set to go into mass production as soon as Q4 2019, with a deadline of Q2 2020.
 He also detailed features of the headset, but we'll go into that in more detail below.

 However long we have to wait, Loup Ventures analyst Gene Munster believes that augmented reality will be the next big thing for Apple.

-He also expects that Apple will release Apple Glasses in late 2021.
-Something he says we aren't yet ready for, "but eventually we will be".
+He also expects that Apple will release Apple Glasses in late 2021, a year later than Kuo's predicted release date.
+It's something he says we aren't yet ready for, "but eventually we will be".

 Apple's AR device is here already!